YingLiu4203/old-dev-blog/_posts/2016-11-25-chakram-introduction.md

 ---

 ## 1. Chakram Introduction
 [Chakram](http://dareid.github.io/chakram/) is a framework to test JSON REST endpoint.
 It use promises and offers a BDD testing style.
-It is build on node.js, [mocha](http://mochajs.org/) test framework and [chai](http://chaijs.com/) BDD assertion library.
+It is built on node.js, [mocha](http://mochajs.org/) test framework and [chai](http://chaijs.com/) BDD assertion library.
 It use the [request lib](https://github.com/request/request) to provide comprehensive REST request capaiblities.

 Chakram allows testing of:
 * status code
-* Coooke and Header values
+* Coookie and Header values
 * JSON structure and values
 * Compression
 * response times